 Stages of diagnosis

-2. Your GP will take a simple blood test to check for antibodies.
+3. Have a blood test - If your GP thinks you need further testing, they will take a simple blood test to check for antibodies.
 These can indicate coeliac disease.
 However, it’s possible to have a negative test and yet still have coeliac disease.
 Do not remove gluten from your diet at this stage.

-3. Your GP will then refer you, if the blood test is positive or there is clinical suspicion of coeliac disease, to a gut specialist – a gastroenterologist – for a gut biopsy.
+4. Gut biopsy - If the blood test is positive or there is clinical suspicion of coeliac disease your GP will then refer you to a gut specialist (a gastroenterologist) for a gut biopsy.
 Do not remove gluten from your diet until the biopsy has been done.

 There are home testing kits for coeliac disease available over the counter or online.
 However, it is important to get medically diagnosed with coeliac disease.